Skip to content

 Definition

-Skill extraction is the process of reading a recorded agent session and producing a draft skill — the trigger, tool sequence, decisions, and troubleshooting that helped the session succeed — so the pattern can be reviewed, versioned, and reused on later runs instead of rediscovered.
+Skill extraction is the process of reading a recorded agent session and producing a skill — the trigger, tool sequence, decisions, and troubleshooting that helped the session succeed — so the pattern can be reviewed, versioned, and reused on later runs instead of rediscovered.

-Skill extraction is the step that turns a recorded agent session into a reusable skill: the procedure, the tool sequence, the decisions, and the known fixes that helped that session succeed, lifted into a draft you can review and reuse.
+Skill extraction is the step that turns a recorded agent session into a reusable skill: the procedure, the tool sequence, the decisions, and the known fixes that helped that session succeed, lifted into a skill you can review and reuse.
 In the continuous agent improvement loop, extraction is the move between capturing a session and applying what it taught — the point where a one-time result becomes something a later run can reuse instead of rediscovering.

 Quick breakdown